ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 >[View / download Resume](/Documents/Shubhanshu%20Tripathi%20Resume.pdf) (last updated on 01-Apr-2024)

 # About
-As a Senior Software Engineer at Capgemini, I create end-to-end big data ETL pipelines using Python, PySpark, SQL, and Azure.
+As a Senior Software Engineer at Capgemini, I create end-to-end big data ETL pipelines in Azure using Python, PySpark, SQL, and Azure services.
 I migrated on-prem processes to cloud, implemented data quality and control checks, and performed data cleaning and transformations.
 I also worked on dynamic real-time status and metadata tracking using Python, and optimized Python programs to reduce average runtime by 23%.

 I hold an active "AWS Certified Cloud Practitioner" certificate, and I have a strong background in data science and machine learning.
 I also completed my M.Tech. in Computer Science and Engineering from BIT, Mesra, with a thesis focused on this domain.